Spring Garden Revival

 Sudbury Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Sudbury enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect community well-being.
-Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (verify with local bylaws).
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for their lower noise output.
-Commercial operators are required to maintain liability insurance of 1-2 million dollars and obtain proper licensing.
-For code enforcement and further information, contact: Sudbury Building Department
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (residents should verify local bylaws).
+Equipment must comply with decibel limits and muffler requirements, with a preference for electric models to reduce noise and emissions.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to report violations, contact:

 275 Old Lancaster Road, Sudbury, MA 01776